JayWood/the-seo-framework/readme.txt

 **For developers - About the new functions:**
 /
-* TODO In order to maintain a stable future, most dynamic generation output that depends on a setting are put in functions.
+* In order to maintain a stable future, most dynamic generation output that depends on a setting are put in functions.
-* TODO This also counts for filters.
+* This also counts for filters.
 To prevent and fix miscalculations through Javascript and other means.

 **For developers - Performance, improved:**
 /